-Prepare to be a part of a multicultural world
+Prepare to be a part of a multicultural and multilingual world

 As a student in the Department of Modern Languages you will be able to combine your interest in languages, cultures, linguistics and literature with other fields of study across the university.
 By majoring or minoring in a world language you will gain valuable language and cultural skills, which will make you a better communicator and critical thinker.
 You will learn how to use these skills domestically and internationally to find a rewarding career and to make a difference in the world.